xregistry/spec/core/spec.md

 ```

 Where:
-- the HTTP body SHOULD contain the latest representation of the Resources being
+- the HTTP body SHOULD contain the latest representation of each Group prior
-  deleted prior to being deleted
+  prior to being deleted.
+If present, the order and size of the array MUST
-- the response MAY exclude the nested Versions collection (and
-  `latestVersionUrl`) if returning them is challenging
+  match the order of the request's array
+- the response MUST NOT include any inlinable attributes (such as Registry
+  nested collection), as well as the `latestVersionUrl`

 A `DELETE /GROUPs/gID/RESOURCEs` without a body MUST delete all Resources in
 the Group.